lightninglabs/loop/README.md

 ## Use Cases
 - Automate channel balancing with AutoLoop ([Learn more](https://github.com/lightninglabs/loop/blob/master/docs/autoloop.md))
-- Deposit to a Bitcoin address without closing channels
+- Deposit to a Bitcoin address without closing channels with Loop In
-- Convert outbound liquidity into inbound liquidity
+- Convert outbound liquidity into inbound liquidity with Loop Out
-- Refill depleted Lightning channels
+- Refill depleted Lightning channels with Loop In

 ## Installation
 Download the latest binaries from the [releases](https://github.com/lightninglabs/loop/releases) page.